Are Ewoks all the same? Does anyone care if you get their names right?

 It was only a temporary measure though, as Lumat and Paploo were eventually released in Spain on corrected cards (like the Lumat below).

-Both Lumat and Paploo Warrior cards are very rare figures.
-For some reason though there seems to be a lot more examples of the Lumat Warrior card out there compared to Paploo.
+Both Lumat and Paploo Warrior cards are very rare figures but for some reason though there seems to be a lot more examples of the Lumat Warrior card out there compared to Paploo.
+It is rare to even find a Paploo cardback for sale on the internet, let alone a sealed one while sealed Lumat figures come up for sale a couple of times a year.

 The sealed Lumat below came up for sale on ebay in April 2011 and Lumat cardbacks appear a few times a year.